remino/timeprox/README.md

 In other words, a retro OS and a retro browser need a retro Web.
 This is when _timeprox_ comes in.

 Simply have Node 12 or later installed, clone this repo, do `npm install` to install the requirements, then `npm start` to start.
 This will launch an HTTP proxy at port 3000.
 Set up your retro browser to use that proxy then browse the Web as you normally would.
+Now you're not only surfing, you're [_retrosurfing!_](https://remino.net/retrosurfing/)

 By default, pages will be loaded from what was cached in 1998 or later, if there's anything.
 If nothing is found, you'll get a really boring 404 page.